united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/barcodereader-retrofitting/index.md

 +++

-The microservice barcodereader can be used to read barcodes from USB-connected barcode scanner devices and publish the scanned data to a Kafka topic.
+The microservice barcodereader can be used to read barcodes from USB-connected barcode scanner devices and publish the scanned data to the [Unified Namespace](https://learn.umh.app/lesson/introduction-into-it-ot-unified-namespace/).

 ## When should I use it?